samanthajpv/Election_Analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code 1.56.2

 ## Election Audit Results
-The *election_results.csv* file was read using Python.
-By making use of Python lists, dictionaries, decision and repetition statements, and printing/writing of output to a text file, the results are as follows:
+The [election analysis output](https://github.com/samanthajpv/Election_Analysis/blob/c411eadbcef4f5313ea9c2c962408b1e426e6c3e/Analysis/election_analysis.txt) was created by making use of Python lists, dictionaries, decision and repetition statements, and printing/writing of the results to a text file.
+The election audit results are as follows:

 - A total of 369,711 votes were cast in this congressional election.
 ```